Honing Hall: History

 The present hall stands on land which was once occupied by a much earlier settlement or house which stood a short distance from where the stable block is.
 The remnants of this house were thought to have been finally removed just before the construction of the hall in 1748.
 This previous dwelling itself had replaced an earlier enclosed medieval moated dwelling which stood just inside the northern boundary of the property.
 This area is now an overgrown plantation but vestiges of three arms of the moat can be found and still retain water.
 In the centre is a raised area where once stood the medieval building.

-In the 1740s the property had been purchased by Andrew Chamber who was a prosperous Norwich, Worsted weaver.
-He wanted to build a country house for his family and it was completed in 1748 by an unknown architect and builder.
+In the 1740s the property was purchased by Andrew Chamber who was a prosperous Norwich worsted weaver.
+He engaged an unknown architect to build a new country house for his family, and it was completed in 1748.
 It appears that at some time Chamber got into financial difficulties and as a consequence sold the house and property to Thomas Cubitt in 1784.

-He was a Captain in the East Norfolk Militia.
-His son also called Thomas inherited the hall and following his marriage in 1784 moved into the hall.
+Cubitt was a captain in the East Norfolk Militia.
+His son, also called Thomas, inherited the hall and moved into it after his marriage in 1784.
 It was Thomas Henry Cubitt who instructed the prominent architect John Soane to prepare plans for alterations to the Hall.
-Some of Soane's recommendation were taken up by Cubitt in particular the full-height semicircular bowed extension on the west façade.
-In 1792 the landscape designer and architect Humphry Repton was commissioned by Thomas to re-design the grounds.
-He was also responsible for work on the house including alteration to the aesthetics of the exterior of the house.
-In the Gazetteer and Directory of Norfolk 1836 the owner of the house and lord of the manor was Edward Cubitt.
-The house and estate are still owned by the Cubitt Family.
+Some of Soane's recommendations were taken up by Cubitt, in particular the full-height semicircular bowed extension on the west façade.

+In 1792 the landscape designer and architect Humphry Repton was commissioned by Thomas to redesign the grounds.
+He was also responsible for work on the house, including alterations to the exterior.
+In the Gazetteer and Directory of Norfolk (1836) the owner of the house and lord of the manor was Edward Cubitt.
+The house and estate are still owned by the Cubitt family.